-Treatment & Diagnosis of Hair Loss in Women at Simone Thomas Trichology Clinics in Bournemouth and Sandbanks
+Treatment & Diagnosis of Hair Loss in Women at Simone Thomas Trichology Clinic in Bournemouth

-The Simone Thomas award-winning hair loss clinics in Westbourne and Poole have many years’ experience in treating hair loss in women.
+The team at Simone Thomas award-winning hair loss clinic in Westbourne has many years’ experience in treating hair loss in women.
 From female pattern baldness to alopecia, our hair loss specialists are knowledgeable in the various causes of hair loss and hair thinning in women and the treatments which will be suitable for you.

 There are a wide variety of non-surgical solutions to your hair loss and hair thinning issues such as microdermabrasion treatments, Platelet Rich Plasma therapy, hair & scalp products, hair volumisers to address thinning issues, custom designed hair volumisers, synthetic and real hair wigs, and custom designed wigs.